 Timeless style vs passing trends

-Fast fashion is successful because it somehow manages to put new products into the market every.single.week.
+Fast fashion is successful because it somehow manages to push new products into the market every.single.week.

-Try to remember all the times you’ve seen a new trendy piece of clothing you, like, literally NEEDED.
+Try to remember all the times you’ve seen a new trendy piece of clothing that you, like, literally NEEDED.
 Then you bought it, and one month later you realized you hated it.
-It felt as oldfashioned as an early 2000s bedazzled t-shirt.
+It felt as old-fashioned as an early 2000s bedazzled t-shirt.
 That’s how passing trends work.

 So slow fashion is the total opposite.
 It focuses on timeless pieces that you can use today and in 10 years.
 Those basics we always need and love.

 And by basics I don’t mean dull and boring clothes.
-No, no. Think about them as curated clothes, or signature pieces from a special brand.
-If you’re not sold on slow fashion yet check these brands out.
+No, no. Think about them as curated clothes, staples or signature pieces from conscious creators.
+You can see some examples of slow brands here.

 Consciousness vs mindless consumption

 I’m not here to recite the Manifesto here.
-But we have to RElearn how to consume and leave impulsive consumption.
-We shouldn’t depend on things to be satisfied.
+But we have to relearn how to consume and leave impulsive consumption behind.

-No, Margaret, buying the seventh dress of the week is not going to fix your problems.
+No, Margaret, buying yet another red dress is not going to fix your problems.

-Ok.
-Who doesn’t love wearing something new for the first time?
+You must be thinking: “but who doesn’t love wearing something new for the first time”.
 It’s awesome, I agree.
-But spending our money consciously, thinking twice before doing it and just buying what we love,…these things make our lives simpler and make us even happier when we DO buy something we love.
+But spending our money consciously, thinking twice before doing it and just buying what we love are things with the potential to make our lives simpler and happier.

 And it’s such an awesome way to practice mindfulness, don’t you agree?

 Quality vs waste

 We said that timeless clothes are designed to last in such a way that if you want to keep wearing your favorite mom jeans at age 80, you should be able to.

 That’s why these clothes should have some next-level quality.
 Nothing similar to what you buy in your go-to fast fashion store, trust me.

 This means quality fabrics and quality production.
-The materials should be good enough to keep up with the natural wear and tear, and still last as long as possible.
-And the quality of the workers’ conditions should be reflected in the craftsmanship of your clothes.
+The materials should be good enough to keep up with the natural wear and tear and the quality of the workers’ conditions should be reflected in the craftsmanship and polished finish of the clothes.